barcaAnu/sentimentAnalysisChatApp/README.md

 ## Anyone can initiate this project everyone is welcome

-Client Side Functionality - client folder
+Client Side Functionality - client folde